The 2020 recession began in the first quarter of the year when the economy contracted 5% as a result of the COVID-19

-Congress passed several acts early in the COVID-19 crisis to provide financial aid to families and businesses.
+Congress passed several acts early during the COVID-19 crisis to provide financial aid to families and businesses.

 March 6, 2020: H.R.
 6074

 The Coronavirus Preparedness and Response Supplemental Appropriations Act provided $8.3 billion to federal agencies to respond to the pandemic.
-Of that, $6.2 billion went to the Department of Health and Human Services for vaccine research.
+Of that, over $3 billion went to the vaccine research and development.